js7648705/Python-Projects/README.md

 # Python-Projects-A
 **BlackJack-Card Game**: This project has the following requirements.
-To know more about this game, go the link (https://en.wikipedia.org/wiki/Blackjack)
+To know more about this game, go to the link (https://en.wikipedia.org/wiki/Blackjack)

 1. The game needs to have one player versus an automated dealer.
 2. The player can stand or hit.